-B. Maximum a posteriori estimation
+6.1.
+Maximum a posteriori estimation

-The first stage of characterising the posterior is to find the set of model parameters which maximises its value, referred to as 'maximum a posteriori' (MAP) estimation.
-To locate this maximum, we employ a 'hybrid' approach which combines a genetic algorithm with the L-BFGS algorithm.
-In this approach a set of candidate solutions is created (initially by random sampling), and then each candidate is used as a starting-guess for the L-BFGS algorithm, which convergences to a (typically local) maximum in the posterior log-probability density.
-Based on the resulting set of local maxima, a new set of candidate solutions is generated using the genetic algorithm, and this process is repeated until the highest observed log-probability converges.
+The first stage of characterising the posterior is to find the set of model parameters which maximises its value, referred to as 'maximum a posteriori' (MAP) estimation [14].
+To locate this maximum, we employ a 'hybrid' approach which combines both stochastic and gradient-based optimisation-a more detailed description of this approach is given in the appendix.